 I hope you find something that touches you, something you weren’t expecting, something that will make you reflect — maybe even laugh — and if not, that’s OK, too.
 Keep visiting.
 It may be in the next post.
 You never know.

 (If you want to be in touch, I’d love to hear from you.
-You can reach me at: email@example.com or on Facebook. )
+You can reach me on Facebook and on Twitter @marielenazuniga. )